-For ongoing rose care, mix 1 tbsp of Epsom salts per gallon of water and apply as a foliar spray.
+For ongoing rose care, mix 1 tablespoon of Epsom salts per gallon of water and apply as a foliar spray.
 You may need several gallons of water for larger rose bushes and climbers.

 A word of caution: Epsom salts sprayed on leaves can cause leaf scorch.
 Do not over apply and do not spray on hot, sunny days.

 Either mix in 1 tablespoon of Epsom salts into the soil at the bottom of the planting hole when setting out transplants or mix 1 tablespoon in a gallon of water and water the seedling.

-Follow-up with a foliar spray of 1 tbsp per gallon of water when the plants start to flower and again when the young fruits start to form.
+Follow-up with a foliar spray of 1 tablespoon per gallon of water when the plants start to flower and again when the young fruits start to form.
 Test it on a few plants and see if you can tell the difference as the season goes along.

 This is a home gardening remedy and there are as many formulas for application as there are home gardens.
 Some gardeners only add Epsom salts at planting time.
 Others like to water or foliar feed with Epsom salts every other week.
-When spraying directly on the leaves, use a more dilute solution, mixing only 1 tsp of salts per gallon of water, because it is not known for sure whether excess salts will build up in the soil or run off into the water supply.
+When spraying directly on the leaves, use a more dilute solution, mixing only 1 teaspoon of salts per gallon of water, because it is not known for sure whether excess salts will build up in the soil or run off into the water supply.
 And finally, some gardeners simply use the Epsom salts when they remember.